Deepfake

 Methodology and limitations

-How to read the score
+How to read a result

-Detection output should be read as calibrated evidence.
-A high score means the observed signals are consistent with synthetic or manipulated media under the current model and sample conditions.
-It does not prove authorship, intent, or model attribution by itself.
+Detection output is probabilistic evidence.
+A high score means the observed signals are consistent with synthetic or manipulated content under the current model and sample conditions.
+It does not prove authorship or intent.

-Where review is required
+When review is required

-Short samples, heavy editing, compression, translation, re-recording, mixed human-AI content, and unseen generators can reduce confidence.
-Use human review, source context, and policy thresholds before high-impact enforcement.
+Short samples, heavy editing, compression, translation, re-recording, mixed human and AI content, and new generators can reduce confidence.
+Use human review before high-impact decisions.

 Is deepfake always malicious?